 In fact, research finds that the influence of suggestion (and our expectation) is so far-reaching that scientists are now looking at how the power of suggestion and expectancy can aid in health care, criminal investigations, policy decisions, and education.

 4 Ways to Use the Power of Suggestion

-You can use the power of suggestion right now, though, to create the experiences you desire in your own life.
+You can use the power of suggestion, right now, to create the experiences you desire in your own life.
 Here are four ways to do it:

-Think too about how your behavior is suggestive.
-When you are interacting with others (or, especially, parenting), you are making non-deliberate suggestions with your body language, attitude, and attention.
+Think, too, about how your behavior is suggestive.
+When you are interacting with others (or, especially, when you're parenting), you are making non-deliberate suggestions with your body language, attitude, and attention.
 These subtle suggestions can build people up and inspire them—or tear them down, all without you saying a word.

 Knowing all this, don’t expect anything less than the best.
 I suggest that you deserve it.